Identification of novel-vector control target proteins of Aedes sp.: A Systems Network Biology Approach

 Research profile

-Pulled from Ritika's CV: conferences, workshops, trainings, publications, book chapters, completed projects, and bioinformatics skills.
+Pulled from Ritika's CV: conferences, workshops, trainings, publications, book chapters, and completed projects.

 Presentations, resource-person work, and skill-building workshops.